zyf0717/zyf0717.github.io/_posts/2020-06-25-pi-single-node-hadoop-spark.markdown

 $ sudo apt install openjdk-8-jdk
 ```

-To install on the worker nodes, use the following:
+To install on all worker nodes, use the following (`clustercmd` was previously defined):

 ```bash
 $ clustercmd sudo apt install openjdk-8-jdk-headless